odoo/documentation/content/applications/sales/point_of_sale/shop/serial_numbers.rst

    - :guilabel:`Lot & Serial Number(s)` are :guilabel:`required` on tracked products but not
      mandatory.
 Meaning that not attributing some or any does **not** prevent from completing the sale.
+   - there are thirdparty apps in the Odoo App Store, which can link your stock from inventory module to your PoS (e.g. selling a product in PoS reduces the stock of this product in your inventory.).
+For now selling products in PoS does not reduce your Odoo inventory stock.
+You can only find the PoS movements in the product form under the smartbutton "Units Sold" and it influences the "forecasted" amount like this: I sell 13 products in the PoS and I have 2 on stock --> forecasted units = -11

 .. seealso::
    - :doc:`/applications/inventory_and_mrp/inventory/management/lots_serial_numbers/serial_numbers`